eduvpn/documentation/CLIENT_COMPAT.md

 ## Linux

-The following is a list of Linux distribution support when using NetworkManager's OpenVPN plugin with a default deployment of the VPN server.
-In order to install the NetworkManager OpenVPN plugin, you can install the package `NetworkManager-openvpn-gnome` on Fedora, as well as CentOS/Red Hat Enterprise Linux (from [EPEL](https://fedoraproject.org/wiki/EPEL)) and the package `network-manager-openvpn-gnome` on Debian/Ubuntu.
+The following table lists Linux distribution support when using NetworkManager's OpenVPN plugin and manual configuration.
+In order to install the NetworkManager OpenVPN plugin.

+On Fedora/Red Hat Enterprise Linux/CentOS you need to install the package `NetworkManager-openvpn-gnome`.
+On Red Hat Enterprise Linux/CentOS you MUST first enable the [EPEL](https://fedoraproject.org/wiki/EPEL) repository!

+On Debian/Ubuntu you need to install the `network-manager-openvpn-gnome` package.

 See the instructions below on how to get the VPN working manually.